-Potentially Significant Impact Less-than- Significant with Mitigation Incorporated Less-than- Significant Impact No Impact Would the project: a) Have a substantial adverse effect, either directly or through habitat modifications, on any species identified as a candidate, sensitive, or special-status species in local or regional plans, policies, or regulations, or by the California Department of Fish and Game or U.S. Fish and Wildlife Service? b) Have a substantial adverse effect on any riparian habitat or other sensitive natural community identified in local or regional plans, policies, regulations or by the California Department of Fish and Wildlife or US Fish and Wildlife Service? ✓ c) Have a substantial adverse effect on federally protected wetlands as defined by Section 404 of the Clean Water Act (including, but not limited to, marsh, vernal pool, coastal, etc.) through direct removal, filling, hydrological interruption, or other means? d) Interfere substantially with the movement of any native resident or migratory fish or wildlife species or with established native resident or migratory wildlife corridors, or impede the use of native wildlife nursery sites? ✓ e) Conflict with any local policies or ordinances protecting biological resources, such as a tree preservation policy or ordinance? √ f) Conflict with the provisions of an adopted Habitat Conservation Plan, Natural Community Conservation Plan, or other approved local, regional, or state habitat conservation plan?

-a) Have a substantial adverse effect, either directly or through habitat modifications, on any species identified as a candidate, sensitive, or special-status species in local or regional plans, policies, or regulations, or by the California Department of Fish and Wildlife or U.S. Fish and Wildlife Service?
+Potentially Significant Impact Less-than- Significant with Mitigation Incorporated Less-than- Significant Impact No Impact Would the project: a) Have a substantial adverse directly or through habitate on any species identified candidate, sensitive, or species in local or regional policies, or regulations, or California Department of Game or U.S. Fish and W. Service? modifications, as a pecial-status al plans, r by the Fish and ✓ b) Have a substantial advers any riparian habitat or oth natural community identifi regional plans, policies, re by the California Departm and Wildlife or US Fish ar Service? er sensitive led in local or egulations or ent of Fish ✓ c) Have a substantial advers federally protected wetlan by Section 404 of the Clea (including, but not limited vernal pool, coastal, etc.) removal, filling, hydrologic or other means? ids as defined an Water Act to, marsh, through direct ✓ d) Interfere substantially with movement of any native re migratory fish or wildlife s established native resider wildlife corridors, or impedentive wildlife nursery site esident or pecies or with nt or migratory de the use of √ e) Conflict with any local pol ordinances protecting biol resources, such as a tree policy or ordinance? logical ✓ f) Conflict with the provision adopted Habitat Conserva Natural Community Conservation or other approved local, restate habitat conservation ation Plan, ervation Plan, egional, or ✓ a) Have a substantial adverse effect, either directly or through habitat modifications, on any species identified as a candidate, sensitive, or special-status species in local or regional plans, policies, or regulations, or by the California Department of Fish and Wildlife or U.S. Fish and Wildlife Service?
 (Less than Significant)